P¹ –› TT –› EE –› P²

 I’m not sure where I heard this statement, but I always thought it was a contemptuous one.
 It’s something that Wilde might have said without really meaning it.
 However, with regards to an individual’s ideas about himself as and only as an individual, about what he or she is, about what sets him or her apart from all the other humans out there, (solipsism’s not for everyone), this contemptuous statement might be true.

 Are there some situation ‘x’s for which to ‘Make whatever happens to me here, good for me, as long as it effects only me,’ is the methodology which should be used?
 We should be skeptical of such an assertion, and not least because this do-it-yourself advice reads like an American self-help book.
-To show you how this methodology might be justified, I must show you what it looks like by turning to the second of our two British authors.
+To show you how this methodology might be justified, I must show you what it looks like in practice, and to do this I shall turn to the second of our two British authors.
 I must turn away from our androgynous aesthetic; from Oscar Wilde; and turn instead to the taciturn anti-tyrant; to George Orwell.

 Although objective truths in 1984 exist – Big Brother is evil and this truth is worth exposing – Orwell recognises Winston Smith as being at his best when he refocuses his gaze away from evil, and focuses instead on simply existing as a human.
 It is when Winston is most lazy, that he is at his most human, and it is when he is most passive, that he cannot not be good.
 Is Orwell really advocating pacifism in an allegorical novel?
 Maybe.
 Let’s entertain this possibility.
 For while Orwell never supports pacifism in his political essays, in his novels he had huge sympathy for characters who were unable to act.